-The 2017 Lexus RC 200t has a Manufacturer’s Suggested Retail Price (MSRP) just under the $41,200 mark, including the destination charge.
-If you want all-wheel drive, the RC 300 AWD starts at about $43,750, a few hundred dollars less than the rear-wheel-drive RC 350.
-The AWD RC 350 starts just over $46,000.
-Those prices are a little less than for a BMW 4 Series, an Infiniti Q60 or Audi A5, but quite a bit more than the excellent Cadillac ATS coupe.
-If you're looking to endanger your license, the RC F starts a little below $65,150, in line with a BMW M4 coupe but several thousand more than the Audi S5.
+The 2019 Lexus RC 300 has a Manufacturer’s Suggested Retail Price (MSRP) just over the $42,000 mark, including the $1,025 destination charge.
+If you want all-wheel drive, the RC 300 AWD starts at about $44,850, while the rear-drive RC 350 starts just over $45,000.
+The AWD RC 350 starts just over $47,250.
+Those prices are not far from a BMW 4 Series, an Infiniti Q60 or Audi A5, but quite a bit more than the excellent Cadillac ATS coupe.
+If you're looking to endanger your license, the RC F starts a little over $65,700, in line with a BMW M4 coupe but several thousand more than the Audi S5.
 Prices climb quickly once you start adding options.
 Do check the KBB.com Fair Purchase Price to see what others are paying, and note that the RC should retain its value very nicely.

-The 2017 RC comes as nicely equipped as you'd expect of a luxury-sports coupe.
-There are standard automatic climate control, a self-dimming rearview mirror, and an infotainment system with a 7-inch display screen, rearview camera, and Lexus Enform Service Connect service.
-The 10-speaker audio system includes HD Radio, dual USB inputs and Bluetooth streaming with Eyes Free iPhone integration.
+The 2019 Lexus RC comes as nicely equipped as you'd expect of a luxury-sports coupe.
+There are standard automatic climate control, a self-dimming rearview mirror, and an infotainment system with a 10.3-inch display screen, Lexus Safety System+, rearview camera, Lexus Enform Service Connect system and onboard Wi-Fi.
+The 10-speaker audio system includes HD Radio, dual USB inputs and Bluetooth streaming with Apple CarPlay and Siri Eyes Free iPhone integration.
 F Sport models get standard variable suspension and Sport+ driving mode, heated and ventilated front seats, a suspension tuned for higher performance, and a power-adjust steering wheel.
 RC F models include bigger brakes, front sport seats and forged BBS aluminum wheels.